heketi/heketi/docs/contributing.md

 the change's commit message.
 Otherwise provide a brief summary of your changes and complete the PR.

+Usually, a PR should concentrate on one topic like a fix for a bug, or the implementation of a feature.
+This can be achieved with multiple commits in the patchset for this PR, but if your patchset accomplishes multiple independent things, you should probably split it up and create multiple PRs.

 *NOTE*: The PR description is not a replacement for writing good commit messages.
 Remember that your commit messages may be needed by someone in the future who is trying to learn why a particular change was made.